open-telemetry/opentelemetry-dotnet/docs/trace/extending-the-sdk/README.md

       GrpcClient, this is already provided to you and **do not require** injecting/extracting `PropagationContext` explicitly again.)

-3. Third step is an optional step, and involves providing extension methods on `TracerProviderBuilder` and/or `IServiceCollection` to enable the instrumentation.
+3. The third step is an optional step, and involves providing extension methods on `TracerProviderBuilder` and/or `IServiceCollection` to enable the instrumentation.
 For help in choosing see: [Registration extension method guidance for library authors](#registration-extension-method-guidance-for-library-authors).
 This